Badgerati/Pode.Web/docs/Tutorials/Outputs/Validation.md

 # Validation

-This page details the available output actions available to input form element Validation messages.
+This page details the output actions available to input form element Validation messages.

 ## Out